OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

     $ cd mamba_installation
  ```

-Now we have made a directory for it, lets get a copy of the mamba install script**
+Now we have made a directory for it, let's get a copy of the mamba install script**

 For Linux (the cluster) use: